LifeLock vs. Experian: Compared & Reviewed

 LifeLock excels at financial monitoring, at least with its top-tier plan, by offering investment account monitoring.

 Your retirement savings is one of your most important assets, and you don’t want to leave it vulnerable.
-But, many services fail to offer investment account monitoring.
+However, many services fail to offer investment account monitoring.
 That LifeLock includes it is a point in their favor.

 LifeLock also offers three-bureau credit monitoring with their top-tier plan, which is good.
 However, it would be hard to beat Experian for credit monitoring capabilities.